syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/editing/in-line-editing.md

 Here's an example of how to use the `recordDoubleClick` event to move the focus to a particular cell:

 {% tabs %}
-{% highlight razor tabtitle="CSHTML" %}
+{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/grid/how-to/inline-focus/razor %}
+{% include code-snippet/grid/edit/inline-focus/tagHelper %}
 {% endhighlight %}
 {% highlight c# tabtitle="inline-focus.cs" %}
-{% include code-snippet/grid/how-to/inline-focus/inline-focus.cs %}
+{% include code-snippet/grid/edit/inline-focus/inline-focus.cs %}
 {% endhighlight %}
 {% endtabs %}